 Resources relating to this podcast:

-In this podcast Lucy talks repeatedly about the high expectations she has for herself and her team and that when people come to work at Mazuma, she expects them to excel.
+In this podcast Lucy talks repeatedly about the high expectations she has for herself and for her team and that, when people come to work at Mazuma, she expects them to excel.

-When she sets the targets for the business, she mentions that some of her team, maybe, due to a lack of confidence will not believe they are capable of achieving the things that she believes they are, but that the targets are achieved every single time.
+When she sets the targets for the business, she mentions that some of her team, perhaps due to a lack of confidence, will not believe they are capable of achieving the things that she believes they are, but that the targets are achieved every single time.